Emma Ehrlich, MA, LMHCA

 My work with individuals and couples draws from the Gottman Method Couples Therapy, Internal Family Systems (IFS), Exposure and Response Prevention (ERP), and somatic practices.
 I take a collaborative, attuned, and depth-oriented approach, paying close attention to how emotions, relationships, the body, and personal history intersect.

 Together, we’ll address what’s happening in the present while also gently exploring the deeper roots that sustain stuck patterns.
 Each session is tailored to your values and goals, and paced in a way that feels respectful and supportive.
-I believe lasting change comes from both insight and action, so our work integrates reflection with practical steps you can apply right away.

 Experience That Informs My Work